adobe/brackets-shell/README.md

 If you are interested in contributing to this shell, let us know on the [brackets-dev Google Group](http://groups.google.com/group/brackets-dev), or on the [#brackets channel on freenode](http://webchat.freenode.net/?channels=brackets).

+## Running

+(Note - we will be posting a download soon.
+Promise!)

+The first time the app is run it will ask you to find the brackets index.html file.
+This location is remembered for subsequent launches.
+If you want to point to a *different* index.html file, hold down the shift key while launching and you will get the prompt again.

+The preferences are stored in `{USER}/Library/Application Settings/cef_data` on the mac and `{USER}\AppData\Local\cef_data` on Windows.

 ## Building

 This project requires a CEF3 binary distribution in order to build.